 You’re sure your imagination isn’t playing tricks on you.
-There’s a foul odour like sewer gasses following you, and you know it’s not just your nose.
-Or your bathroom sink smell.
-But you can’t figure out where the foul smell is coming from.
+A foul odour like sewer gas is following you, and you know it’s not just your nose or bathroom sink smell.
+But you can’t figure out where the foul odour is coming from.
 Is the bad odour from your bathroom?
 Is your kitchen sink getting a little funky?
 Or is it your garbage — the ghost smell still lingers even after throwing them out?

 It could be a blocked drain.

-Grab a cuppa — better hold that thought while we explore why your drains can smell and a few tips on preventing and cleaning a smelly drain.
+Grab a cuppa — better hold that thought while we explore why your drains can smell.
+Here are a few tips on preventing and cleaning a smelly drain.
 How to clean smelly drains and drain pipes isn’t for the faint of heart.

 What causes smelly drains?